HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

-# Ubuntu Server AMD64 on QEMU with an AMD Zen 3 Style CPU
+# Ubuntu Desktop AMD64 on QEMU with an AMD Zen 3 Style CPU

-A practical start-to-finish guide for installing and running Ubuntu Server AMD64 in QEMU on an Ubuntu x86_64 host.
+A practical start-to-finish guide for installing and running Ubuntu Desktop AMD64 in QEMU on an Ubuntu x86_64 host.

 Updated: May 2026

 ## What this guide builds

-This guide creates an Ubuntu Server AMD64 virtual machine using QEMU, KVM, UEFI firmware, virtio storage, virtio networking, VNC for installation, and SSH port forwarding for day-to-day access.
+This guide creates an Ubuntu Desktop AMD64 virtual machine using QEMU, KVM, UEFI firmware, virtio storage, virtio networking, VNC for installation, and SSH port forwarding for day-to-day access.

 The reliable default CPU setting is: